I Need Assistance (GenEq)

 Take a look at the new Transgender Resources Hub, which covers a range of information from student and staff groups, gender affirming healthcare, restrooms, to changing your name on your school ID.
 If you don't find what you need, contact one of our staff people

-Intimate Partner Violence, Sexual Harassment, Sexual Violence, & Stalking
+Dating Violence, Sexual Harassment, Sexual Violence, Stalking and Invasion of Privacy

 Report a Hate Crime